Disneyland Resort is the most iconic theme park in the world.

 - Over half of Disneyland Resort employees report concerns about being evicted from their homes or apartments.

-- More than one out of ten Disneyland Resort employees report having been homeless – or not having a place of their own place to sleep – in the past two years.
+- More than one out of ten Disneyland Resort employees report having been homeless – or not having a place of their own to sleep – in the past two years.

 - Over half of workers who rent their housing are overcrowded – squeezing too many family members, roommates or even multiple families into a unit that is too small to accommodate the number of occupants.